CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 The body section immediately follows the header section, and is composed of three fields: `Feature Table`, `Batch Table` and `Binary glTF`.

-Code for reading the header can be found in [Batched3DModelTileContent](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Batched3DModel3DTileContent.js) in the Cesium implementation of 3D Tiles.
+> Implementation Note: Code for reading the header can be found in [Batched3DModelTileContent](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/Batched3DModel3DTileContent.js) in the Cesium implementation of 3D Tiles.